Stirling

 Table Chart PROFILE FAQ

-Health performance in Stirling is well below average with prevalence of common health conditions notable across both younger and older age cohorts
+Health performance in Stirling is lower than average with prevalence of common health conditions notable across both younger and older age cohorts

 Frequently Asked Questions - Health